-Chatham Sawmill is an antique mall that is located in Chatham Island, Port Blair.
-The mill was set up in 1883 by the British during their rule; the mill got its raw materials from the forests surrounding the Chatham Island.
+Chatham Sawmill is an antique sawmill that is located in Chatham Island, Port Blair.
+The mill was set up in 1883 by the British during their rule; the mill got its raw materials from the forests surrounding Chatham Island.
 The mill happens to be one of the oldest and largest in all of Asia.
 The British used a huge quantity of timber to produce various products for their use and exports.
 The Japanese destroyed this sawmill by bombing the island during World War II and invaded the islands controlled until 1945.
-The sawmill was later renovated and started functioning again; it is now opened for the visitors.
+The sawmill was later renovated and started functioning again; it is now opened for visitors.
 The mill is now managed by the State Government and taken care of by the Forest Department.

 How to Reach Chatham Island From Port Blair?

 The Chatham sawmill is in the Chatham Islands, which is about 11 km from Port Blair.
 You can hire a cab or take public transport to visit the mill.